 The Deskbook, written and edited by experienced and highly respected practitioners, includes detailed analysis of case law, statutes, and court rules to help attorneys navigate this complex and dynamic aspect of practice.
 Written with the practicing attorney in mind, this Deskbook will provide you with valuable insight and practice-based information, including ethical considerations, practice tips, sample forms, and more!
 The Attorney-Client Privilege Deskbook will help ensure that every attorney understands privilege and the impact it has on their clients and cases.

-The 2021 Update to the Attorney-Client Privilege Deskbook includes updates to 14 of the Deskbook’s 16 chapters.
-The Update includes brand-new case law and discussion regarding client notes, communications with consultants and trade association members, privacy in corporate email accounts, the common interest privilege, the fiduciary exception, Zoom hearings, the anticipation-of-litigation requirement, internal investigations, expert reports, privilege logs, international considerations, and the fair report privilege.
-The 2021 Update to the Attorney-Client Privilege Deskbook brings your Deskbook fully up to date, saving you valuable time otherwise lost to research.
+The 2023 Update to the Attorney-Client Privilege Deskbook includes substantive updates to nine of the Deskbook’s 16 chapters.
+The Update includes brand-new case law and highlights the Polaris case’s predominant purpose test throughout the Deskbook.
+The Update also includes new discussion regarding virtual client meetings, anticipation of litigation, investigation reports, and more!
+The 2023 Update to the Attorney-Client Privilege Deskbook brings your Deskbook fully up to date, saving you valuable time otherwise lost to research.